 - Students who do not have their ID/lanyards may pick up a Day Pass at Campus Police.
 Employees may obtain a Day Lanyard from their respective Dean’s or Director’s office.

 - If a Day Pass is needed more than once per semester, students should go first to the Cashier’s Office on the first floor of WASC to pay $2.50, then take the receipt to Campus Police to pick up the Day Pass.

 Why should I comply?

-Per Board Policy and the Texas Education Code, students and employees must display their TJC ID card when asked by a college official.
+Per Board Policy and the Texas Education Code, students and employees must display their TJC ID cards when asked by a TJC official.
 The ID card is necessary for admission to TJC activities, computer labs, Apache Recreation Center, use of learning resources, the Testing Center and other campus facilities and functions.

 Failure to properly display your TJC ID when asked may result in disciplinary action.

-The TJC Identification (ID) card is the property of Tyler Junior College and must be surrendered upon demand if requested by a Tyler Junior College official.
+The TJC Identification (ID) card is the property of TJC and must be surrendered upon demand if requested by a TJC official.